 Best hikes and trails in Bolivia by Kathy Jarvis on 2nd August, 2019 The hills and mountains of Bolivia are much less known than the Cordilleras of southern Patagonia or the high Andes of neighbouring Peru.
 The Bolivian Andes are beautiful and majestic and offer a wonderful array of multi-day treks as well as some superb day walks, trekking peaks and some technical mountaineering.
 We sum up just …

-Chile family holidays travel guide by Alan Lyall on 24th July, 2019 Chile is a thin long country stretching around 4,300 Km and only 360 Km at its widest point.
+Chile family holidays travel guide by Kathy Jarvis on 24th July, 2019 Chile is a thin long country stretching around 4,300 Km and only 360 Km at its widest point.
 It is a country of incredible contrasting nature from desert to glaciers and from some of the highest mountains in the Americas to the sea.
 As such, for adults and children alike, its main attractions are …

 All You Need to Know About Inca Trail Tours to Machu Picchu by Kathy Jarvis on 12th July, 2019 Our trekking and travel experts share our useful guide to the different Inca Trail tours available from Cusco, so you enjoy the perfect trek and visit to Machu Picchu.
 What is the Inca Trail?
 The Inca Trail is one of the world’s most famous trekking tours, a short but tough hike of …